stschoelzel/My-Shared-Compendia/README.md

 ## Dependencies

-- [DnD5e Game System](https://github.com/foundryvtt/dnd5e) is required: The Game System adds some SRD Compendia.
+- [Pathfinder 2nd Edition](https://github.com/foundryvtt/pf2e) is required: The Game System adds some SRD Compendia.
 - Using [Compendium Folders](https://github.com/earlSt1/vtt-compendium-folders) is highly recommended.

 # Credits

 Credit for the cleaner version goes to [npiani](https://github.com/npiani).
 Process explained by [/u/solfolango](https://www.reddit.com/u/solfolango) on [/r/FoundryVTT](https://www.reddit.com/r/FoundryVTT/comments/fvw3c7/how_to_create_a_tiny_module_for_shared_content/).
+And all the authors of the My Shared Compendia module that this one is but a fork of (https://github.com/stschoelzel/My-Shared-Compendia)